jazz321254/javaReflection/README.md

-# javaReflection
+# Practice java reflection
-practice java reflection
+This case applies to Hibernate entity listeners and Callback methods.